Gerard Greene: 2015/2016

 A 5–0 thrashing of David Morris saw Greene qualify for the Australian Goldfields Open, but he was the victim of a 5–0 defeat in the first round to Michael Holt.
 He was eliminated 6–5 in a scrappy match at the second round stage of the UK Championship against David Gilbert.
 Greene then lost seven of his last nine matches to finish the season as the world number 66, just outside of the top 64 who keep their places.
 He entered Q School, but only won two matches over the two events played to confirm his relegation from the tour.

 2016/2017

 Greene qualified for the Paul Hunter Classic and beat Hatem Yassin 4–0, Stuart Bingham 4–3 and Michael Georgiou 4–1, before being thrashed 4–0 by Jamie Jones in the fourth round.
 He was defeated 4–3 by Stephen Maguire in the opening round of the Gibraltar Open and 10–6 by Fergal O'Brien in the first round of World Championship qualifying.

-2017/18
+2017/2018

 Greene played in the EBSA Play-off and saw off Ian Glover 4–2 and Steven Hallworth 4–1 to be awarded a two-year tour card.

-Personal life

-Greene currently lives in Rainham in Medway.